awslabs/synchro-charts/packages/doc-site/docs/properties.md

     - `id`: string

       (Optional) The id for the annotation which can be set to any string value.
-This field allows annotations to be identified/distinguished when `WidgetConfigurationUpdate` events are emitted.
+This field allows annotations to be identified/distinguished when [`widgetUpdated`](#/API/Events) events are emitted.

     - `label`: Object